Anaplastic large-cell lymphoma: Signs and symptoms

 BIA-ALCL is a complication of silicon-filled and saline-filled breast implants which develops 9 years to 10 years (median times) after surgical implantation.
-First described in 1997, it is estimated that the prevalence of BIA-ACLC in individuals with implants that have a textured surface is 1 in 30,000, with the highest risk being associated with polyurethane-coated implants, while the risk of it is 70-fold lower in individuals who have a smooth surface implant or have no implant at all (i.e. in patients that have another type of ALCL).
-These relations strongly suggest that BIA-ACLC develops primarily if not exclusively in patients with textured implants.
+First described in 1997, it is estimated that the prevalence of BIA-ALCL in individuals with implants that have a textured surface is 1 in 30,000, with the highest risk being associated with polyurethane-coated implants, while the risk of it is 70-fold lower in individuals who have a smooth surface implant or have no implant at all (i.e. in patients that have another type of ALCL).
+These relations strongly suggest that BIA-ALCL develops primarily if not exclusively in patients with textured implants.
 In all cases, however, many researchers suspect that BIA-ALCL is an under-recognized, misdiagnosed, and under-reported complication of breast implants.
 Two-thirds of individuals with BIA-ALCL present with swelling, discomfort, and/or (rarely) pain in the affected breast.
 This is due to the development of a tumor mass and/or swelling caused by an effusion (i.e. fluid) that accumulates between the breast implant surface and the fibrous capsule that has grown around it.
 The effusion fluid typically contains white blood cells, tumor cells, and high levels of protein.
 Besides or in addition to breast swelling, patients present with a breast mass in 30% present of cases, enlarged lymph nodes in the armpit or around the chest clavicle bones in 20% of cases, and/or in a small percentage of cases lesions in more distant tissues.
 Rarely, patients have presented with skin rash or itching on or around the involved breast.
 Using the Ann Arbor staging system, 83% of patients present with stage 1 localized disease while the remaining 10, 0, and 7% of patients present with what is normally regarded as more aggressive stage II, III, or IV diseases, respectively.
 Thus, about 17% of individuals present with a more aggressive disease that has spread from its original breast implant site to nearby lymph nodes, to areas outside of the capsule, or to more distal tissues.